ZL-Audio/zl-audio.github.io/content/en/plugins/zlcompressor/manual.md

 ZL Compressor is a dynamic range compressor with the following key features:

-- **Versatile Compression Styles:** Sculpt your sound with three distinct compression architectures.
-The **Clean** style engages a modern **VCA feed-forward** design, delivering surgical and transparent gain reduction.
-Switch to **Classic** to harness the aggressive, colorful character of a vintage **FET feedback** design.
-For smooth, effortless leveling with a touch of warmth, the **Optical** mode emulates the program-dependent characteristics of light-sensitive resistors.
+- **Four Versatile Compression Styles:** Choose from four distinct modes. **Clean** offers a transparent, modern VCA design. **Classic** delivers the character of a feedback FET compressor. **Optical** provides smooth, warm leveling inspired by light-sensitive circuits. **Vocal** is specifically tailored to enhance and control vocal tracks.

-- **Comprehensive Side-chain Control:** Utilize the full **8-band equalizer** to make the compressor react to specific frequencies.
-The **stereo mode** and adjustable **stereo link** provides control over how the compressor responds to stereo material.
-With an integrated **lookahead** function, you can ensure that even the fastest transients are caught with surgical precision.
+- **Advanced Side-chain Control:** Utilize the full **8-band Equalizer** to make the compressor react to specific frequencies.
+Fine-tune the stereo image with an adjustable **stereo link**.
+Catch the fastest transients with predictive **lookahead**.

-- **Uncompromising Performance:** With up to **8 times over-sampling**, ZL Compressor virtually eliminates aliasing artifacts, ensuring a clean and pure sound even under heavy gain reduction.
-The highly efficient compression algorithm has been optimized for low CPU usage, allowing you to run multiple instances in your projects without sacrificing performance.
+- **Pristine Audio Performance:** Eliminate aliasing artifacts with up to **8x oversampling**, ensuring pure sound even at extreme settings.
+The CPU-efficient algorithm lets you run multiple instances without overloading your project.

-- **Intuitive and Insightful Interface:** The large, accurate **Peak/RMS analyzer** gives you a clear visual representation of your audio's dynamics, while the **interactive spectrum analyzer** allows you to control your side-chain EQ in real-time.
-This combination of visual feedback and precise control empowers you to make better mixing decisions, faster.
+- **Intuitive Visual Interface:** Instantly see your audio's dynamics on the large **Peak/RMS analyzer** and adjust the side-chain directly on the **interactive spectrum display**.
+This clear visual feedback helps you make better mixing decisions, faster.

 ## Top Panel